 For developers and integrators, the high-level sequence at checkout looks like this:

-- The plugin registers its asset on the checkout page and the PayPal JavaScript SDK renders the Smart Button row.
+1. The plugin registers its asset on the checkout page and the PayPal JavaScript SDK renders the Smart Button row.

-com_ajax?plugin=paypal&group=solidshoppayment&step=createOrder.
-The plugin creates the Solidshop order in a pending state, then calls PayPal’s Orders v2 Create endpoint and returns the PayPal order ID to the SDK. - The SDK opens the PayPal approval window.
-The customer logs in (or enters a card) and confirms.
+2. When the customer clicks the button, the SDK calls back to com_ajax?plugin=paypal&group=solidshoppayment&step=createOrder.
+The plugin creates the Solidshop order in a pending state, then calls PayPal’s Orders v2 Create endpoint and returns the PayPal order ID to the SDK.

-step=approveOrder.
+4. On approval, the SDK calls back to the same endpoint with step=approveOrder.
 The plugin calls PayPal’s Capture endpoint, marks the order Paid, enqueues the confirmation email, and returns the customer to the order confirmation page.

 Order creation and capture both happen server-side, so the client never sees your secret or makes a direct API call to PayPal — only the public client ID is exposed to the browser.